Target OS

 #![allow(unused)] fn main() { #[cfg(not(target_os = "android"))] pub struct MyType; }

-This type will only be generated if --target-os
+This type will only be generated if --target-os does not include android in the list of target_os values.

 Multiple not any rule